Is Weed Legal in Georgia?

 Georgia marijuana laws allow only medical CBD in the form of extracts high in CBD and low in THC, and only with a physician’s recommendation.
-Low-THC is defined as five (5) percent or less with a higher percentage of CBD than THC.
+Low-THC is defined as 5% or less with a higher percentage of CBD than THC.

 Georgia’s HB 1 cleared the path to create a patient registry for those with qualifying conditions.
 The bill was signed by Republican Gov. Nathan Deal on April 16, 2015.
 The Georgia Department of Public Health (DPH) and Georgia Composite Medical Board work together to oversee the patient registry.

 On May 9, 2018, Deal signed SB 16 to expand patient access to low-THC oil.
 The bill became effective July 1, 2018.
 In addition to adding qualifying conditions, the expansion allowed for Georgia hospice care residents to obtain low-THC oil.